BorderlandsTexasPoetryReview/www.borderlands.org/board.md

 permalink: /board/
 ---

-We've come a long way since the first "unofficial" board meeting in 1991.
+We've come a long way since the first unofficial board meeting in 1991.
 When we started out wanting beautiful poems that lifted the human spirit, we had no idea that running a journal was a full-time occupation.

-We are an all volunteer staff dedicated to the advancement of poetry and art.
-Borderlands has received the highest praise from national and local reviewers.
+We are an all volunteer staff dedicated to the advancement of poetry and art. *Borderlands* has received the highest praise from national and local reviewers.

 *Borderlands* is funded in part by the City of Austin Cultural Funding Program.
 Founders include Dorothy Barnett, D'Arcy Randall, Liz Garton Scanlon, Hazel Ward, Lynn Gilbert, Pamela Cook and Alice Batt.

-Board: Deborah A. Akers, Ramona Cearley, Joe Herrera, Amy Schrader
+Appointed art director in 1996, Ramona Cearley served as the journal's first administrative director for 18 years, retiring from her position in 2018.

+Board: Deborah A. Akers (Emerita), Ignacio Carvajal, James Gregorski, Allyson Whipple

-Advisory Board: Dorothy Barnett, Liz Garton Scanlon, D'Arcy Randall
+Advisory Board: Dorothy Barnett, D'Arcy Randall